 Earning Southwest Rapid Rewards Points

-Earning Southwest Rapid Rewards points is easy once you sign up for the Southwest Airlines Rapid Rewards® Premier Credit Card.
-Doing so will enable you to earn enough miles to score at least two round-trip flight within the United States or to the Caribbean.
-Meanwhile, you’ll earn 2 points/$1 spent on Southwest Airlines® purchases and participating Hotel and Car Rental partners and 1 point/$1 spent on all other purchases, making it easy to rack up some serious miles in a short amount of time.
-If you’re interested in learning more, here are the details:
+Earning Southwest Rapid Rewards points is easy once you sign up for the Southwest Rapid Rewards® Plus Credit Card.
+Doing so will enable you to earn enough miles to score at least two round-trip flights within the United States or to the Caribbean.
+Meanwhile, you’ll earn 2 points/$1 spent on Southwest® purchases and participating Hotel and Car Rental partners and 1 point/$1 spent on all other purchases, making it easy to rack up some serious miles in a short amount of time.
+Southwest even offers a dining program that lets you earn even more miles when you dine at participating restaurants.

 With hubs in Atlanta, New York JFK/ LGA, Detroit, Memphis, Cincinnati, Minneapolis and Salt Lake City, Delta Airlines is an excellent place to start planning travel within, or outside, of the United States.
-However, Delta is known for its overly complicated award chart, so it’s important to understand what Delta SkyMiles are really worth before diving right in.
+However, there is one huge downside that comes with earning Delta miles.
+In short, the airline no longer offers an award chart.

 If you plan on using Delta miles to fly outside of the United States, you may be happy to hear that Delta partners with several international airlines including Air France, Aeroflot, China Southern, Air Europa, Malaysian, and others.
-This award chart will hopefully give you a rough idea of how many miles it may take to create your ideal itinerary.
-All redemption rates on this chart are from Continental US, Alaska, Canada in economy class:
+Personally, I’ve found it very helpful to transfer miles from the Chase Sapphire Preferred® Card to Air France/Flying Blue for flights to the Caribbean and Europe.
+Since Air France is a transfer partner of Chase Ultimate Rewards, this strategy offers an easy way to fly Delta with an alternate loyalty program.

 What to Remember When Using Delta SkyMiles